When exactly does Graduation 2018 take place?

 When will the online registration open for Summer Graduation 2018?

-Online registration will open during March 2018.
+Online registration will open by the end of April 2018.
 Once opened, we will email all eligible students with further information.

 Will I be able to get more than three tickets if I need them?